elzekool/TalkMachineLearning/slides.md

 * **Noise** It is important that you remove all the noise from data.
 If recording views remove your own test views.
 If recording temperature remove temperatures that are invalid, etc.

-* **Scaling** Try to rescale your data so that every input has the same scale, als remove large biases.
+* **Scaling** Try to rescale your data so that every input has the same scale, also remove large biases.
 Histograms are usefull for seeing distributions.

 * **Duplicates** Remove data that is the same or you know are highly related.
-For example if you record distance driven maybe you have to remove the time that it took if you are not seeking a correlation between them.
+For example if you record distance driven maybe you have to remove the time that it took, if you are not seeking a correlation between them.

 * **Reshape** For non-ordinal data you need to reshape the data.
-Some algoritms do not use ordinal relation but most of them to.
+Some algoritms do not use ordinal relation but most of them do.
 A common practice is then to apply a one-hot/multiple-hot strategy.

 ---
 # Unsupervised/Supervised learning